 Cons of Google Flights

 Despite all these features, Google Flights isn’t perfect.
 There are some airlines that do not appear, or their prices don’t show.
-This includes Bonza flights, which you can only book via their mobile app or a brick-and-mortar travel agent.
+This was the case for Bonza flights before the airline went bust, as you could only book via their mobile app or a bricks-and-mortar travel agent.

 Also, sometimes a cheap fare displayed on Google Flights may experience a sudden price hike, either while you’re conducting the search or after you’ve chosen your flights.
 This often occurs when one of Google’s booking partners modifies the price.

-The six month limit to the flexible search is also frustrating, as many people wish to plan their travel well in advance.
+The six month limit to the flexible search is also frustrating, as many people wish to plan their travel further in advance.

 Tips for getting the best out of Google Flights